[?] Subscribe To This Site

 On the other hand, the Nexters often see the potential of the business being marginalized and are frustrated that they cannot effectively challenge the senior generation.

 Communication issues also play into the succession equation.
 For instance, a Nexter who is technology savvy may be frustrated in trying to get the senior generation to share the Nexter’s future vision.
-At the same time, the senior generation may be more concerned about "future proofing" the family business, given our failing economy.
+One strategy is to engage the Nexter with creating and/or managing the company's digital marketing program.

 So, how best to solve this succession-related conundrum?